DawnbrandBots/deck-transfer-for-master-duel/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+Icon copyright (C) 2023 WolfOfWolves, used with permission.
+Icon is NOT covered under the GPL terms.
+All rights reserved.

 ## Disclaimer